Tehuelche people: Religion

 As in the case of other ethnic groups that did not develop a state structure, the Tehuelche did not possess an organized religious system (liturgy and vertical structure).
 However, like all the Pampas and Patagonian peoples, they had a corpus of beliefs based on their own myths and rituals, which were narrated and updated by the shamans who also practiced medicine with the help of the spirits invoked in themselves.

 The Tehuelche people believed in diverse Earth spirits, along with a supreme deity who created the world but does not intervene in it.
 One of the cosmological versions of the creation myth is one in which the deity, known as Kóoch, brought order to the world's chaos, creating distinct elements.
-Similarly, the Selknam people from Tierra del Fuego in Argentina, narrated a similar myth where the world creator, a deity known as Kénos' (a variant of Kóoch through a common root), sent El-lal, son of the giant Nosjthej, Patagonia through the deity Temáukel.
-In Tehuelche myths, El-lal created humans and taught them to use bow and arrows.
-In the Tehuelche culture, they accepted the existence of an evil spirit, called Gualicho.
+Similarly, the Selkʼnam people from Tierra del Fuego in Argentina, narrated a similar myth where the world creator, a deity known as Kénos' (a variant of Kóoch through a common root).
+According to this, a certain El Lal was sent.
+Also, within Tehuelche myth, through the god Temauckel, Erral created humans and taught them how to use bows and arrows.
+The Tehuelche culture embraced the presence of evil spirits called guarichos.
+Gualicho.

 History

 Pre-Columbian period

 The ancestors of the Tehuelche are probably responsible for the creation of the rock art of Cueva de las Manos, created from about 13,000 to 9,000 years ago up until around 700 A.D.
-6000 years ago the Toldense industry emerged, consisting primarily of goods such as two-sided sub-triangular projectile points, lateral and terminal scrapers, bifacial knives and tools made from bone.
+Six thousand years ago the Toldense industry emerged, consisting primarily of goods such as two-sided sub-triangular projectile points, lateral and terminal scrapers, bifacial knives and tools made from bone.
 Later, between 7000 and 4000 B.C., the Casapedrense industry appeared, characterized by a greater proportion of stone tools made in sheets, which was most likely a demonstration of a specialization in guanaco hunting, which is also present in the subsequent cultural developments of the Tehuelche people.

 From this time and until the European arrival (early 16th century) the Tehuelche people were hunter-gatherers who utilized seasonal mobility, moving towards guanaco herds.
 During the winter they were in the low areas (meadows, wetlands, shores, lake shores, etc.), and during the summer they moved up to the central plateaus of Patagonia or to the Andes mountains where they had, among other sacred sites, Mount Fitz Roy.

 Spanish arrival

 On 31 March 1520 the Spanish expedition, under the command of Fernando de Magallanes, landed in San Julián Bay to spend the winter there.
-Here, they made contact with Tehuelche indigenous groups, who they referred to as "Patagones", as told by the scribe, Antonio Pigafetta.
+Here, they made contact with Tehuelche Indigenous groups, who they referred to as "Patagones", as told by the scribe, Antonio Pigafetta.
 Pigaffetta described these people as a mythical tribe of Patagonian giants.